ruuda/blog/posts/the-yaml-document-from-hell.md

 it is difficult to be aware of all the features and subtle behaviors it has.
 There is [an entire website][yaml-multiline] dedicated to picking one of [the 63 different multi-line string syntaxes][yaml-63].
-This means that it is generally very difficult for a human to predict how a particular document will parse.
+This means that it can be very difficult for a human to predict how a particular document will parse.
 Let’s look an example to highlight this.